Best fruits in season in India month-by-month with InstaCuppa citrus juicer

 Why Eat Fruits That Are in Season?

-Seasonal fruit costs less, tastes better, and often holds more nutrients because it is picked ripe and sold fast.
-A fruit grown in its natural season needs fewer cold-storage months and less transport, so it reaches you fresher.
-Eating with the seasons is the simplest way to eat well in India.
+Seasonal fruit costs less money and tastes better.
+It often has more nutrients too.
+This is because it is picked ripe.
+Then it is sold fast.
+Fruit grown in its natural season needs less time.
+It does not sit in cold storage for months.
+It does not travel as far either.
+So it reaches you much fresher.
+Eating with the seasons is very simple.
+It is the best way to eat well in India.

 Think about price first.
-When oranges flood the market in December, they cost a fraction of what they do in May.
+Oranges flood the market in December.
+They cost much less than in May.
 The same goes for mango in summer.
 Buying in season stretches your grocery budget.

 Taste is the second reason.
 A peak-season Alphonso in May beats a cold-stored mango in November every time.
-Fruit picked ripe and eaten soon simply tastes more like itself.
+Fruit picked ripe and eaten soon tastes better.
+It tastes more like itself.

-Vitamin C in oranges: A 100-gram raw orange gives about 53.2 mg of vitamin C — roughly 59% of your daily value — USDA FoodData Central.
+Vitamin C in oranges: A 100-gram raw orange gives about 53.2 mg of vitamin C. That is roughly 59% of your daily value.
+This comes from USDA FoodData Central.
 One winter orange covers most of your daily need.

 There is also plenty to choose from.
-India grew 112.73 million tonnes of fruit in 2023-24, so local, in-season options are never far away — Ministry of Agriculture and Farmers Welfare, 2023-24 estimates.
+India grew 112.73 million tonnes of fruit in 2023-24.
+So local fruit in season is always nearby.
+This comes from the Ministry of Agriculture and Farmers Welfare 2023-24 estimates.

 How to Get the Most From Seasonal Fruit at Home

-To make the most of seasonal fruit, buy in bulk when prices drop, juice or blend it fresh the same week, and store the rest correctly.
-Use a citrus juicer for oranges and sweet lime, and a blender for soft fruit like mango and banana.
+To make the most of seasonal fruit, buy a lot when prices drop.
+Juice or blend it fresh the same week.
+Store the rest correctly.
+Use a citrus juicer for oranges and sweet lime.
+Use a blender for soft fruit like mango and banana.
 Fresh juice keeps its taste best within 24 hours.

 Here is the routine I follow through the year: